What Age Can a Child Stay Home Alone? 4 Questions to Consider

 - Can they follow a set routine?

-By answering the questions above honestly, you can have a good sense if your child is ready for this type of responsibility.
+By answering the questions above honestly, you can have a good sense of whether your child is ready for this type of responsibility.
 And, if they aren’t, you can identify areas for growth and make a plan to help your child demonstrate mature behaviors for the future.

 Once you’ve determined that your child is behaviorally mature enough to be left alone, it’s time to make sure they have the appropriate skills required to function on their own.